 Fitness tracking is not the priority here, but if the smartwatch is offering it, make sure it lives up to the promise.

-For buyers on an extremely tight budget, we would recommend Garmin Instinct 3, which is an excellent watch at an affordable price point.
-Others who can afford, Garmin Fenix 5X Sapphire is the smartwatch that you should get your hands on.
+For buyers on an extremely tight budget, we would recommend Garmin Instinct 2, which is an excellent watch at an affordable price point.
+For others who can afford it, Garmin Fenix 7X Sapphire is the smartwatch that you should get your hands on.

 We promise you that we would regularly update this article.
 Feel free to leave a comment.
 Your recommendations would help us to improve our content and bring you the most accurate and valuable information on Smartwatchcrunch.